 As an adjunct to appropriate antibiotic chemoprophylaxis, immunization against the meningococcal bacterium may be recommended when an outbreak of meningococcal disease has occurred in a community.
 It is important to note that meningococcal vaccine should not be used in place of chemoprophylaxis for those exposed to an infected person; protection from immunization is too slowly generated in this situation.

 Maximize your body's own immune system response.
 A lifestyle that includes a balanced diet, adequate sleep, appropriate exercise, and the avoidance of excessive stress is very important.
 Avoiding upper respiratory tract infections and inhalation of cigarette smoke may help to protect from invasive disease.
 Everyone should be sensitive to public health measures that decrease exposure to oral secretions, such as covering one's mouth when coughing or sneezing and washing hands after contact with oral secretions.

 Luther College Health Service makes available the meningitis vaccine (Menomune) to interested students.
-The cost to registered students is currently $80.00.
-The vaccine needs to be readministered every 3-5 years to maintain protection.
+The cost to registered students is currently $120.00 plus an administration fee of $10.00.

 According to the U.S. Centers for Disease Control and Prevention (CDC) in a study of meningococcal disease in college students: